 In 2010, a variety of legislative and regulatory changes, including the Affordable Care Act (ACA), brought us closer to a healthcare system that meets these needs.

-As Congress and policymakers continue to implement the ACA and other healthcare legislation over the next few years, PHA continues to urge adoption of the following recommendations (in bold) which are central to improving the quality of care for our patients:
+PHA continues to support the following changes being implemented by the ACA and other healthcare legislation as central to improving the quality of care for our patients:

 - Eliminate pre-existing condition coverage exclusions and waiting periods in all health insurance plans.

 - Under the ACA, health plans cannot limit or deny benefits or deny coverage for a child younger than age 19 (effective September 23, 2010) or adults (effective 2014) simply because the person has a “pre-existing condition”—that is, a health problem that developed before the individual applied to join the plan.
 Learn more

 - The ACA also prohibits waiting periods of greater than 90 days for private insurance coverage to begin (effective 2014).

 - Remove lifetime caps on health insurance benefits.

 - The ACA prohibits health plans from putting a “lifetime” dollar limit on most benefits you receive (effective September 23, 2010).
 The ACA also restricts and phases out the “annual” dollar limits a health plan can place on most of your benefits—and did away with these limits entirely in 2014.
 Learn more